Advanced Guide on Models

 bert = models_registry["bert"].module_class(models_registry["bert"].config_class())

 Obviously, this is so ugly and long so lets use the build method build_model.
-This method takes in 3 paramters:
+This method takes in 3 parameters:

 • name: The model name which must be present in model_registry keys